 1. Big Bowls Project

 We visited Big Bowls Project to try out their salmon rice bowls, and were definitely impressed by what we saw.
 Every bowl comes with a side of refreshing cucumbers, sliced cherry tomatoes and a jiggly onsen egg.
-We got three bowls altogether: Szechuan Black Bean Salmon ($7.90), Truffle Oil Salmon ($7.90) and Mentaiko Salmon ($8.90).
+We recommend their Szechuan Black Bean Salmon ($8), and Mentaiko Salmon ($9.50) bowls.
 Get the Szechuan Black Bean Salmon if you like your fish salty.
-The Truffle Oil Salmon is earthy and fragrant, while the Mentaiko Salmon is nice and smoky.
+The Mentaiko Salmon is nice and smoky.
 You can also opt to have salad greens instead of rice in your bowl.

 Check out our full review of Big Bowls Project!

 The amazing thing about Pepper Bowl is that no dish costs more than $6!
 The dishes here all have a wok hei fragrance that’ll make your mouth water.
 I highly suggest you top up $0.60 for an onsen egg, to give your meal a little more variety!
 Get their Spring Onion Pork Rice ($5), which comprises stir-fried pork tossed with spring onions.
 The pork is coated in a syrupy sweet sauce, while the meat is tender and juicy.
 If you’re a lover of all things spicy, you should definitely give their Black Pepper Beef Rice ($5.50) a try.